 Judges bulletin board displays created by SkillsUSA chapters based on the annual SkillsUSA theme.
 The bulletin boards promote SkillsUSA, career and technical education in general, and related occupational information.
 An accompanying notebook documents the development and construction of the bulletin board.
 An oral presentation explains the process, purpose and educational value.

-The Quiz Bowl tests a team of 5 competitors’ ability to quickly respond to questions covering the areas of academic knowledge, professional development and current events.
-The participants respond to a question by activating a buzzer system.
+The Quiz Bowl tests a team of five competitors on their ability to quickly respond to questions covering the areas of academic knowledge, SkillsUSA Career Essentials knowledge and current events.
+The competitors also demonstrate communications, time management, teamworking and problem-solving skills.
+The participants respond to a question by activating a buzzer.
 The teams receive one point for a correct answer and lose a point for each incorrect answer.
-The active rounds (preliminary and finals) are 100 questions each.
+The preliminary and final rounds are 100 questions each.

 On a written test, contestants demonstrate skills required to solve mathematical problems commonly found in the skilled trades and professional and technical occupations.
 Skills demonstrated include addition, subtraction, multiplication and division of whole numbers, fractions and decimals; applied word problems; percentages; ratio proportions; averages; area; volume; metric measures and traditional (Imperial) measures and trigonometry.

 Contestants rotate from station to station diagnosing common service issues on refrigerators, washers, dryers, ranges, microwave ovens and dishwashers.
 Contestants also demonstrate their ability to braze by assembling a copper and steel tubing project per a schematic provided.
 The contestant’s customer satisfaction and employability skills will also be evaluated using interviews, job applications and various types of assessments.
 There is also a major appliance technology general knowledge learning exercise.